jgallimore/microbit/devenv/README.md

   the micro:bit isn't plugged in
 * If you destroy the container and create a new one, this can confuse yotta's session authentication with the online components of the service.
-Running `yt logout` from inside the new container should resolve the problem
+Running `yt logout` from inside the new container should resolve the problem (the next `yt up` will prompt you to log in again)
-* You may want to also mount a host directory for ease of transferring files into and out of the container
+* Refer to the "Building and installing programs" for how to copy files out of the container without needing to mount a host directory first.
+However, you may still want to mount a host directory containing source files for custom firmware images.

 Interacting with the micro:bit